chriseppstein/chriseppstein.github.com/content/posts/2012-08-23-sass-3-2-is-released.markdown

 featured: true
 ---

-# Sass 3.2 makes authoring CSS3 as easy as it will be

 **TL;DR** In sass 3.2 there's a new kind of selector called a placeholder selector for use with `@extend`.
 Mixins and functions can now take any number of arguments and be defined in nested contexts.
 You